 Above: The inflorescence of Queen of the Meadow.
 Drawing courtesy of Kurt Stüber's Online Library.

-Below: The inflorescence panicle is tightly branched with separate clusters of flowers.
+Below: The inflorescence The inflorescence is called an anthela - see details above.
 The lower clusters tend to open flowers first.

 Below: 1st photo - The immature seeds.
 The spiral shape distinguishes these seeds from those of F. rubra where the seeds are not twisted.
 2nd photo - The leaf structure.
-Note the stipules at the base of the leaf stalk.
+Note the stipules at the base of the leaf stalk and the elm-like shape of the lateral leaflets, which gave the plant its species name of ulmaria.

 Below: The pair of large stipules at the base of the leaf clasp the stem.